Louis Gabriel: Career

+Family and personal life

 Louis Gabriel was Catholic.
-His marriage to Jessie Walton in 1892 appears to have been short-lived.
+His marriage, in 1891, to Jessie Walton ended in separation, early in 1911, and they had no children together.
+Jessie Violette Walton, née Young, was a widow, and had two daughters from her previous marriage.

 Death

+He died in Tumut hospital, on 10 February 1927.
+He had travelled to Tumut to have surgery for appendicitis, by the doctor working there, in whom he had confidence.
+Although he survived the operation, he died within days.
+He was buried in the Catholic section of Gundagai cemetery.

+Legacy

 On his death Louis Gabriel's photographs were stored away and largely forgotten until the 1950s.
 As an important town in the Australian mythology, Gabriel's photographs were reproduced in local booklets on Gundagai's history from the 1950s.
 In the 1970s the images, then held by Cliff Butcher and Oscar Bell, were donated to the National Library of Australia.
 The town also has a small museum dedicated to him.